PsychNeuro/ed1/book/chapter-07.md

 1. A way of reading and writing information from a **memory system** (conceptualized as a *tape* by Turing)

-2. A **program** that determines how this information is transformed in between being read and written
+2. A +program that determines how this information is transformed in between being read and written

 3. Some **active memory** where things can be temporarily cached, for the program to refer to.